Safety

 research.
 Understand and abide by equipment restrictions.
 If you damage or contaminate

-equipment while straying from equipment protocols, you could be liable for property and
+equipment while straying from equipment protocols, you could be liable for property

 equipment damages that may include staff time, spare parts, vendor services, or equipment